 When 7 days have elapsed, the Contractor may use the completed pavement for traffic, including construction traffic.
 If a modulus of rupture of 600 pounds per square inch (4.2 MPa) has been attained, the Contractor may open the pavement to traffic when 5 days have elapsed.
-If necessary to open a portion of the pavement in less than 5 days, use high early strength concrete according to 499.03 C and obtain a modulus of rupture of 600 pounds per square inch (4.2 MPa).
+If necessary to open a portion of the pavement in less than 5 days, with the proviso that the pavement will be cured for a minimum of 3 days, use high early strength concrete according to 499.03 C and obtain a modulus of rupture of 600 pounds per square inch (4.2 MPa).

 Pavement Repairs before Department Acceptance.
 Repair transverse or diagonally cracked full depth pavement; longitudinally cracked full depth pavement; spalled pavement surfaces and any portland cement concrete pavement panels with cement balls or mudballs; at no cost to the Department.
 Perform the repairs until the Department’s Form C-85 (Report of Final Inspection) or partial C-85 is issued for the pavement.
 The issuance of a partial C-85 will occur within 30 days after the pavement is completed and accepted, and all safety items are in place to allow the pavement to be safely open to traffic during the winter months from December 1 to April 30.